My Food Diary: Simple Home Cooked Meals

 Dinner was a spinach egg drop soup by my mom.
-It’s a crazy simple wostaple from my childhood.
+It’s a crazy simple staple from my childhood and it tastes way better than you’d think to look at the ingredients.
 All you do is:

 - Drop in a couple of beaten eggs

-- Add a tsp of cornstarch and stir
+- Add 1 tsp of cornstarch and stir

 I just can’t get enough of spinach and eggs in any form…